takethebait/takethebait/README.md

 # Hi there, I'm Leon ✌
-I'm a software developer from Germany.
+I'm a software engineer from Germany.
 I currently work at [dSPACE](https://www.dspace.com/en/inc/home.cfm).
-Prior to that I worked as a Junior IT Consultant at [Diebold Nixdorf](https://www.dieboldnixdorf.com/en-us/) responsible for Software QA, release management and mobile development on Android.

 I also make music on the side.